MantisVision/webUtils/docs/aframe.md

 	- vertices: typed of vertices
 - waiting: video is buffering
 - playing: video started/resumed playing
+- timeupdate: proxy for the same named event of the HTMLVideo element.
+The payload of the event contains the following properties:
+	- duration: length of the video in seconds
+	- currentTime: current video timestamp in seconds
 - ended: video has finished playing

 #### mantis-ryskurl primitive